robertluwang/hands-on-ai/gemini-api-demo/gemini-api-demo.md

-> ##  A Dash of Mid-Century Modern
+> ## A Blast From the Past: The Enduring Appeal of Mid-Century Modern Art
 >
-> This vibrant abstract art piece channels the energy of the mid-cen...
+> There's something undeniabl...
 [TRIMMED] ...